Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Donald Trump's approval rating is between 40.5% and 40.7% at 11:00 AM ET on May 1, 2026, according to RealClearPolitics.
-A "No" resolution occurs if the rating falls outside this range, as the event is mutually exclusive.
-Trading closes and the outcome is determined at 11:00 AM ET on May 1, 2026, with projected payouts one hour later.
+This market resolves to YES if Donald Trump's approval rating is between 40.8% and 41.0% (inclusive) at 11:00 AM ET on May 1, 2026, according to RealClearPolitics.
+A NO resolution occurs if the rating falls outside this range, as the event is mutually exclusive.
+The market closes and resolves at 11:00 AM ET on May 1, 2026, with a projected payout an hour later.

 Available Contracts